monome/docs/docs/modular/ansible/index.md

 To make a pattern, press the ARM key (left column, third row down).
 The recording will begin at the first press of your performance.
 Play your pattern and press ARM again to end recording.

+To enter a rest, press the top right key while recording.
+Rests will be respected in linearized mode or when using external clock.

 The START/STOP key (top left) will be lit to show that a pattern is present.
 Press START/STOP to begin playback, and again to stop the pattern midway.
 The pattern will play through to the end and then stop.

 ### Loop Mode